RobTillaart/MS5837/README.md

 Mainly for the MS5837_30.

 Depth calculation depends on the air pressure at sea level, and the density of the liquid you are submerged in.
-This could be (sea) water, so the salinity might play a factor, and could even not be a constant value.
+The density might not be a constant value and may vary over time.
+It depends e.g. on the salinity (sea water) and temperature.

-The pressure is in fact the sum of the air pressure and the weight of the liquid above.
+The pressure is in fact the sum of the air pressure and the weight of the liquid above the sensor.
-If the density is larger the maximum depth of the sensor will decrease.
+If the density of the is larger than water the maximum depth at which the sensor will work will decrease.
+Denser liquids give more pressure.

 - **void setDensity(float density = 0.99802)** set liquid density.
 density water 20°C = 0.99802